lgrqvst/lgrqvst.com-hugo/content/page/now/index.md

 - Building this site with Hugo
 - CSS Grid
-- Pillars of Eternity
 - DIY
 - Croquis
 - Leftism
 - Bullet Journal-ing for productivity
 - Learning React
+- The Wire

-Currently reading: The Shock Doctrine by Naomi Klein
+Currently reading: Provenance by Ann Leckie